JakeKlein101/VCS_module_for_Midi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-A good start to your journey into the Git Bit ecosystem is with creating an account in the [website.](https://github.com/JakeKlein101/Git-Bit_site_Django)
+A good start to your journey into the Git Bit ecosystem is with creating an account on the [website.](https://github.com/JakeKlein101/Git-Bit_site_Django)